dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

 The table is not required to be sorted.

-There shall be no duplicate rows in the _Document_ table, based upon document name.
+There shall be no duplicate rows in the _SourceDocument_ table, based upon document name.

 _Name_ shall not be nil.
 It can however encode an empty name string.